 Use the character's full names and the fandom's full name

 No spoilers in prompts for a month after airing, or use the spoiler cut option found here.
-Unfortunately, DW doesn’t have a cut tag, so use your best judgment when it comes to spoilers.

 If your fill contains spoilers, warn and leave plenty of space, or use the above-mentioned spoiler cut.